peteroupc/peteroupc.github.io/random.md

 <a id=Noise></a>
 #### Noise

 Randomly generated numbers can serve as _noise_, that is, a randomized variation in images and sound.
-In general, the same RNG recommendations apply to these functions as they do to most other cases, particularly if the noise implementation&mdash;

-- implements [colored noise](https://en.wikipedia.org/wiki/Colors_of_noise), such as white noise or pink noise<sup>(2)</sup>, or
+If the noise implementation implements [colored noise](https://en.wikipedia.org/wiki/Colors_of_noise), such as white noise or pink noise<sup>(2)</sup>, then the same RNG recommendations apply to the implementation as they do to most other cases.

-- includes a _noise function_ and is initialized in advance using an RNG (for example, by generating random gradients to be used later by the noise function).
+Noise implementations that include a _noise function_ (a function that outputs seemingly random numbers given an _n_-dimensional point), as is the case, for example, for [Perlin noise](https://en.wikipedia.org/wiki/Perlin_noise) and [fractional Brownian motion](https://en.wikipedia.org/wiki/Fractional_Brownian_motion), can be implemented in any of these ways:

-(A _noise function_ is a function that outputs seemingly random numbers given an _n_-dimensional point as input.
-Examples of noise functions include [Perlin noise](https://en.wikipedia.org/wiki/Perlin_noise) and [fractional Brownian motion](https://en.wikipedia.org/wiki/Fractional_Brownian_motion).)
+- If the implementation is initialized in advance using an RNG (for example, by generating random gradients to be used later by the noise function), then the same RNG recommendations apply to the implementation as they do to most other cases.
+This kind of approach is recommended whenever feasible.

-Two other noise function designs can optionally take a "seed" containing arbitrary data in addition to an _n_-dimensional point:
+- If the noise function has as its core a hash function&mdash;
-- For noise functions that have as their core a hash function, that hash function should be designed such that it is reasonably fast and each bit of the input affects every bit of the output without a clear preference for 0 or 1.
+    - that hash function should be reasonably fast and be designed such that each bit of the input affects each bit of the output without a clear preference for 0 or 1 (the so-called "avalanche" property), and
-- Noise function designs that involve converting the input (_n_-dimensional point and "seed") to a seed for a PRNG, then using that PRNG to generate a random number, are not ideal because some PRNGs (such as `xorshift128+`) don't mix their state before generating a random number from that state.
+    - the noise implementation should be initialized in advance with arbitrary data of fixed length to provide to the hash function as part of its input, if the [seeding recommendations](#Seeding_Recommendations) apply to the noise generation.

-However, either kind of noise function implementation ought to be used only if it's not feasible to achieve the randomized variation otherwise.
+- Noise function designs that involve using the input to initialize a PRNG (which will help generate the output) are not recommended because some PRNGs (such as `xorshift128+`) don't mix their state before generating a random number from that state.

 <a id=Programming_Language_APIs></a>
 ## Programming Language APIs